Funds, Campaigns, and Approaches in Blackbaud eTapestry

 - Each campaign may contain numerous approaches.

-For example, the unrestricted fund is “funded” by the annual campaign that may contain an email newsletter, a direct mail, and a set of personal solicitation approaches.
+For example, the unrestricted fund may be “funded” by the annual campaign that may contain an email newsletter, a direct mail, and a set of personal solicitation approaches.

 The hierarchy of funds, campaigns, and approaches is purposeful.
 It is intended to define which appeal brought the money in (approach), what large scale effort the donation is associated with (campaign), and where the money will be applied in your organization (fund).